-Foreign currency translation: Foreign currency translated are translated applying the current rate method.
-Assets and liabilities are translated at current rates.
-Stockholders' equity accounts are translated at the appropriate historical rates and revenue and expenses are translated at weighted average rates for the year.
+Foreign currency translation: Foreign currency translated at the appropriate historical rates and revenue and expenses are translated at weighted average rates for the year.
 Exchange rate differences that arise between the rate at the transaction date and the one in effect at the payment date, or at the balance sheet date, are recognized in the income statement.